nguyenquyhy/Flight-Events/README.md

 - The same client can also serve as a simplified FSD server for ATC radar software such as Euroscope or AURORA.
 - A Discord bot to automatically move players between voice channels based on their COM1 frequency.
 Another bot that can repeat ATIS info in voice channel.

+### Discord Servers

+For Discord communities that want to use Flight Events for their events, please check out the server guide [SERVER.md](SERVER.md) for instructions.

 ### Client Notes

 - The client automatically forces single instance unless `--multiple-instances` flag is used at launch.